openhoat/hid-handler/README.md

 ## API

+### getSupportedDevice(vendorId, productId)

+Find and return the matching device from supported devices list.

 ### init(opt)

 Initialize hid-handler with optional opt.supportedDevices to specify devices to handle (by default all connected devices are handled).